LeraRiemann/ProjectInfinity/README.md

 Absolutely, if you link back to here!

 ### Can I use it in a modpack or as a dependency?
 Also yes, though keep in mind that due to the nature of the mod there might be bugs and crashes when paired with other mods.
-Please report these issues on [GitHub](https://github.com/LeraRiemann/ProjectInfinity/issues) or in the [Discord](https://discord.gg/NrvaQWV7Qv), as we're actively working on fixing them.
+Please report these issues in the [Discord](https://discord.gg/NrvaQWV7Qv), as we're actively working on fixing them.

 ### Are there Easter Egg dimensions?
 Yes!
 The set is a bit different from the original snapshot though, since it is a new vision :D The list of them can be found on the [Modded Minecraft Wiki](https://moddedmc.org/en/project/infinite-dimensions/docs/easter-eggs), and modpacks can also add their own!